-If I fail, I will tell you about my failures.
-But I don’t plan on failing, I’m not that kind of person.
-Plus telling the world about my resolution is a cold reminder that people are counting on me to resolve.
+If I fail, I will tell you about my failures—but I don’t plan on failing.
+Plus, telling the world about my resolution is a public reminder that people are counting on me to resolve.
 Stay tuned—I’ll link to my updates below.

-A year without buying stuff is a long time (and I will certainly buy stuff after 2011).
-And thus I realize this type of resolution is not for most people, at least not for a full year.
+A year without buying stuff is a long time (and I will certainly buy stuff after 2011), dnd thus I realize this type of resolution is not for most people, at least not for a full year.
 So why not try it for a week or a month or a quarter?
 I’m certain you can do it, too.
 Or there are a lot over other good resolutions out there this time of year: